 - A lens has cylindrical symmetry, which implies that its rendering can be quite different for sagittal or tangential details.
-Test results are typically presented as MTF50 spatial frequencies, but only a single value is given per f-number and position in the field.
+Test results are typically presented as MTF50 spatial frequencies, but only a single value is given per f-number and image height.
 If there there is no mention of the MTF50 being sagittal or tangential MTF (or some kind of average), the results leave a lot to the imagination of the reader.

 - Sometimes frequencies are reported that exceed the Nyquist frequency of the sensor.
 Such results should be treated with great caution, especially if the sensor is equipped with an anti-alias filter — whose purpose is to attenuate frequencies above Nyquist.
 With dedicated targets and processing, it is possible to measure “something” beyond Nyquist, but such measurements are heavily influenced by the characteristics of the measurement device.
 The interpretation of MTF values above Nyquist as a property of the lens is uncertain, to say the least.

-- Some testers state that field curvature is mitigated by specifically focusing on the corners of the target.
+- Some testers state that field curvature is mitigated by specifically focusing on the borders or corners of the target.
 This may increase the measured resolution, but cannot cure field curvature unless there is zero astigmatism.
 In the presence of astigmatism, the sagittal and tangential images are differently curved and cannot be in simultaneous focus.
-This brings back the first issue in this list.
+This brings is back to the first bullet.
 Which MTF is being optimized?

 - For reproducibility and interpretation, the spectrum of the light source should be mentioned.
 For the same reasons, the employed camera and all relevant operating procedures, processing steps, and hardware and software settings should be given.